weizhou0/SAIGE-QTL-doc/docs/Installation_conda.md

 0. Download and install [miniconda](https://docs.conda.io/en/latest/miniconda.html)

-1. Create a conda environment using
+1. Create a conda environment as follows:

-     * conda environment file is in the folder: ./conda_env/environment-RSAIGE.yml
+     * the conda environment file can be found in the folder: ```./conda_env/environment-RSAIGE.yml```

-     * After downloading environment-RSAIGE.yml, run following command
+     * After downloading ```environment-RSAIGE.yml```, run the following command to create a new conda environment:

      ```bash
        conda env create -f environment-RSAIGE.yml
      ```

-2. Activate the conda environment RSAIGE
+2. Activate the conda environment RSAIGE, by running:

      ```bash
        conda activate RSAIGE